Ed-Fi-Alliance-OSS/Project-Tanager/FAQ.md

 timeline
     Fall 2024 : Preview
          : General Testing
-    Spring 2025 : Release Candidate 1
+    Summer 2025 : Release Candidate
          : Testing LEA context
-    Fall 2025 : Release Candidate 2
+    Fall 2025 : 1.0
-         : Testing SEA context
-    Spring 2026 : 1.0
          : Early adopters
 ```

-> [!NOTE]
-> An example of an ODS/API feature that is _not_ planned for the Data Management
+> [!NOTE] An example of an ODS/API feature that is _not_ planned for the Data
-> Service: `link` elements in the `xyzReference` sections when retrieving a
+> Management Service: `link` elements in the `xyzReference` sections when
-> resource with a `GET` request.
+> retrieving a resource with a `GET` request.
 See [Deprecation of
 > Links](https://edfi.atlassian.net/wiki/spaces/EFAPIGUIDE/pages/133791871/GET+Requests#Deprecation-of-Links)
 > for more information.

 ## Q: Will integrations built for the ODS/API continue to work with the new system?

-The Data Management Service will be a fully compatible Ed-Fi API implementation.
+The Data Management Service will be a fully compliant Ed-Fi API specification.
 Client applications that interact with the REST API will continue to work*.

 The backend data store will be very different from the ODS/API.
 Existing